 To be sure, insulation removal is only part of the complete job.
 Post-removal, the space needs to be properly prepared for re-insulating.
 There may be a need for an air barrier or vapour barrier.
 There may be additional need to install better ventilation.
 And most importantly, there may be a need to effectively seal the space.
 For EcoStar Insulation, professional insulation removal is the first step in improving and upgrading energy efficiency – with better airflow management, better moisture control, and far better thermal insulation (the R-Values).

 I have a cottage in Muskoka, and we rent it throughout the year.
 We have noticed during the winter that our clients have been complaining about the heat not being good enough.
-After consulting it with Ecostar Insulation, we decided to go with them, and I have no regrets.
+After consulting it with Ecostar Insulation contractors, we decided to go with them, and I have no regrets.
 Out cottage has never been warmer in the winter.
 Great Price and Professional Work.

 Every winter for the past 4 years since I moved into this house, it has been cold inside my house.
 I tried getting different heaters, changing the ventilation, but the problem was actually in the insulation.
 The house is very old, and it cost me a lot of money during the winter time.
 BUT not anymore!! thanks to EcoStar Insulation.
 I have enjoyed last winter more than anything.
 Great job guys and keep it up.
 Tom.

 We had a big project on our way, and our biggest issue was who will handle the insulation part.
 After contacting a few companies, EcoStar Insulation has proven to us that they are very professional, and they definitely stood to their word and got this done in time and without any issues.
 THANKS AGAIN!!!